saisankp/Lucene-News-Search-Engine/README.md

-# Info Retrieval Project
+# Lucene News Search Engine

-This project uses Java 1.8 and Apache Lucene 8.11.2 to index the collection in the `collection` folder which is around 2GB in size, search the generated index and score different search engines using the queries provided by Professor Yvette Graham.
+This project uses Java 1.8 and Apache Lucene 8.11.2 to index the collection in the `collection` folder which is around 2GB in size (containing news articles from various sources), search the generated index and score different search engines using the queries provided.

 Group Name: **Golden Retrievers**